 Elementary and/or Secondary School Library Practice: Three hours

 LIS 7900 Internship in Library & Information Science

 Students who will be applying for add-on certification in Louisiana must take LIS 7900 Internship in Library and Information Science OR substitute three years or more of successful experience as a school librarian.

 Students who will have three years or more of successful experience as a school librarian by the time they complete the certificate may substitute an additional course from either Category 1 or Category 2 for the Internship in order to earn the required 18 hours.

-Students who will not be applying for add-on certification in Louisiana may substitute an additional course from either Category 1 or Category 2 for the Internship in order to earn the required 18 hours.
+Students who will not be applying for add-on certification in Louisiana and dual degree students may substitute an additional course from either Category 1 or Category 2 for the Internship in order to earn the required 18 hours.

 Applicants must meet the same requirements for admission as students applying to the MLIS program.
 Students should apply through the LSU Graduate School.

 Additional information about applying for Add-On Certification may be found here.

 Dual Degree with Graduate Certificate in School Librarianship